Society of Automotive Historians Awards

 Possible subjects include but are not limited to historical aspects of automobile companies and their leaders, regulation of the auto industry, financial and economic aspects of the industry, the social effects of the automobile, highway development, environmental matters, and automotive marketing, design, engineering and safety.

 A cover letter should be included stating the student’s address, school, program, advisor, and stage in studies.
 The student should indicate how the paper submitted will relate to his or her professional future.
-Submissions must e-mail dated by June 10, 2014.
+Submissions must be e-mail dated by (to be advised).
 All papers submitted will be acknowledged.

 Recent Previous Award Winners: